noahehall/theBookOfNoah/0current/security/websecurity.md

   - disable open directory listings: so if hackers penetrate your system, they are unable to search ofr sensitive files and encryption keys
   - keep private shiz external from souce code: db credentials, api keys, private encryption keys, certs, etc
   - encryption at rest: shiz stored on the server should be encrypted
+  - harden test envs: test envs often repliate prod envs; if attackers gain access to test envs they can learn valuable infomraiton about prod envs
+  - never shae/reuse keys/creds across envs
+  - secure administrative frontends: e.g. db login screens
+  - treat third party services (e.g. facebook login) as you would third-party code; they are all vulnerable and high-target attack surfaces

 ### XML attacks